A solid state emitter embedded in a microcavity under intense excitation: a variational master equation approach: V. NUMERICAL RESULTS

 where the correlation functions are obtained by the quantum regression formula \cite{carmichael2000statistical}.
 To numerically solve the master equation within the different levels of approximation compared here (weak coupling, polaronic and variational), we employ a quantum optics toolbox developed in \textit{MATLAB} by Tan S. M. \cite{tan1999computational}.
 The pumping rate is assumed stable, i.e. $\eta_x$ is taken independent of time, and the emitter is considered in the base state as initial condition \cite{perea2004dynamics}.

 To make our results comparable with Mollow triplet experiments on semiconductor micropillars by S. M. Ulrich {\it et al.} \cite{ulrich2011dephasing}, we consider a mode-cavity detuning $\omega_c-\omega_x=-0.2$ meV, and a radioactive decay rate $ \gamma=3$ $\mu$eV.
-Those values are also similar to the ones used in experiments by F. Hargart {\it et al.} in reference \cite{Hargart}.
+Those values are also similar to the ones used in experiments by F. Hargart {\it et al.} in reference \cite{Hargart} and by H. Kim {\it et al.} in reference \cite{PRLKim}.

 As for phonon parameters, typical values for InAs/GaAs QDs are used (cutoff frequency $\omega_b=0.9$ meV y $\alpha_p=0.03$ ps$^{2}$) \cite{Hargart,ramsay2010damping,ramsay2010phonon}.

 Figure \ref{esp} shows emission spectra from the cavity under various pumping rates and temperatures, obtained within the three considered master equation approaches.